-The cabin is a one-story building containing a bedroom, living room, kitchen with nook and a bathroom.
+The cabin is a one-story building containing a bedroom, living room, kitchen with nook, and a bathroom.
 The cabin does not meet accessibility standards due to narrow doorways and halls.
 A picnic table, campfire ring and a 20' X 20' horse corral with water trough are located outside.
 Guests may pitch tents in the yard for additional sleeping options.
-Two bunk beds, a dresser, and a chair are in the bedroom, and the living room has a futon, loveseat, side table, a dining table with four chairs, and a heating stove.
-A cook stove, fire extinguisher, cookware, silverware and dishes are included in the kitchen.
-All appliances and lighting are propane, which is provided by the Forest Service.
-Potable water is available.
-Guests must bring food, bedding, toiletries, matches, a flashlight, first aid kit and similar camping gear.
-Cleaning supplies are provided in a closet by the door and guests are expected to clean the cabin before they leave.
-Click here for more cabin details.

 Use of the outside fire ring may be restricted due to fire conditions.
-For current fire restrictions and closures, call the Ranger District or click here
+For current fire restrictions and closures, call the Ranger Station or click here .

 The cabin sits near Ditch Creek on a large, flat lawn surrounded by a dense pine forest at an elevation of 4,800 feet.
 The creek is one of numerous small perennial streams that flow south into the North Fork John Day River.
 There is a small pond adjacent that is also stocked with fish.
 Deer and elk are likely to be seen in the area, and as evening falls, guests can watch bats flit and swoop above the yard.

-The nearest town with a general store is in Heppner, a 40-minute drive away, although ice and some food options are available at the Morrow County OHV park 14 miles away.
+The nearest town with a general store is Heppner, a 27 mile, 40-minute drive away, although ice and some food options are available at the Morrow County OHV park 30 miles or 37 minutes away.

 P.O.
 BOX 7 HEPPNER OR 97836